razerofficial/CSDK_SampleApp/README.md

 <a name="about"></a>
 ## About

-The `CSDK Sample app` is a C++ console app that shows the animations from the [Chroma Animation Guide](http://chroma.razer.com/ChromaGuide/).
+The `CSDK Sample App` is a C++ console app that shows the animations from the [Chroma Animation Guide](http://chroma.razer.com/ChromaGuide/).

 **Screenshot:**